-How do we find out if we need a faculty for our church project?
+How do we work out if we need a faculty for our church project?

 Some repair and maintenance works can be done without a faculty or consultation, and others simply require the Archdeacon to confirm in writing that a faculty is not needed.
-These works are defined in the Faculty Jurisdiction Rules: List A (table 1) covers works that may be undertaken without the need for consultation, and List B (table 2; page 18) covers works that may be undertaken without a faculty subject to consultation (ie an Archdeacon's written permission).
+These works are defined in the Faculty Jurisdiction Rules: List A covers works that may be undertaken without the need for consultation, and List B covers works that may be undertaken without a faculty subject to consultation (i.e. an Archdeacon's written permission).
 Many repairs and routine maintenance works are included in these lists.

 To apply for a List A or B permission, simply register for an account with the national Online Faculty System.
-Select 'Applicant' when asked for 'Role', and then follow the steps under the 'Applications' tab: https://facultyonline.churchofengland.org.
+Select 'Applicant' when asked for 'Role', and then follow the steps under the 'Applications' tab.

 If the proposed works do not appear on either of these lists, then a faculty is required.
-If you are in doubt, please do contact the Secretary to the DAC, Emma Bakewell: emma.bakewell@bristoldiocese.org.

-For further information, consult this helpful flow chart that outlines the steps in discerning whether a faculty is needed.
+If you are in doubt, please do contact the DAC Secretary, Emma Bakewell.
+For further information, consult our helpful flow chart that outlines the steps in discerning whether a faculty is needed.